rrajasek92/folio-app/readme.txt

 has been selected, so the user will have a better idea of what each number really means.

-For the second component, I decided to break up the questions and form into two screen, as I felt that the form looked cleaner on its own.
-Styling difficulties aside, in hindsight it may have been better to add the question to the form page in order to avoid confusion.
 I used a third party component for the form entry as well, as there were subtle ux qualities to it that made the app feel more professional.
 The input is type-proofed, so only numbers may be provided.

 After that we have the Dashboard which uses the user information to generate a donut chart for their ideal financial portfolio, and a transaction chart for